School Meal Information, including Free School Meals

 School lunch is an important part of the school day and gives opportunity not only to eat a freshly cooked meal but also for developing social and independence skills.
 We regard mealtimes in school as a teaching and learning opportunity and provide additional staff for this.
 Staff are trained to manage the bespoke feeding needs some pupils have.

-Meals are cooked freshly on site through a Staffordshire-based company Shire Services.
+Meals are cooked freshly on site through Sandwell-based SIPS Education.
 The menu provided is diverse and nutritionally balanced.
 Kitchen staff work hard to provide the best quality meals and cater for the very bespoke preparation needs many of our pupils have.

 Universal Infant Free School Meals (UIFSM)